ysowti/Data-Analysis-Portfolio_Yahya/multilabel multiclass classification with NLP and deep learning/README.md

 ### Run the model against the data in testing_data.csv

 The file is generated with predictions based on trained and persisted model in the same format as the training data.
 The file name is yahya_submission_problem_1.csv.
 The trained model that is used to generate predictions is placed in folder multilabel-LSTM-model in Tensorflow pb format.

-### What further enhancements to the model would you consider if you were given
-more time?

-Two things I would like to try if I had more time.

-One is that instead of considering each service name as a text, looking at it as combination of sub-service names and using them as features because these sub-service names get repeated across different instances.
-Basically, using these sub-service names as categorical features and turning them into vectors that are non-zero only for service names that they are part of.
-These features can be used in addition to considering each service name as a text that I used.

-Second, I would like to try more models like 1D convolution networks, or more variations of LSTM model like using bidirectional RNN that considers sequences in both directions.
-Also, it would be interesting to see how the model would perform if instead of training embedded vectors, a pretrained embedding like GloVe would be used.